DipakSalunke/Twitter-Selenium-Java/README.md

 Important:

-give correrct chromedriver.exe path.
+check chromedriver.exe path.

-give correct xpath's if not working.
+give updated xpath if not working.

 give delay between actions or increase previously given delays if not working.